TigranZhamakochyan/power-outages-analysis/README.md

 ### NMAR Analysis

 I believe the `DEMAND.LOSS.MW` column is likely **NMAR**.
-This column has 901 missing values — more than any other key column.
-The missingness is likely related to the value itself: large demand losses are hard to measure accurately, so companies may not spend resources estimating them.
+This column has 901 missing values, which is more than any other key column.
+The missingness is likely related to the value itself, as large demand losses are hard to measure accurately, so companies may not spend resources estimating them.
 Additionally, smaller outages may not have had demand loss recorded at all because it wasn't considered significant enough.
 To make this MAR, we would need additional data about which utility companies reported each outage and their individual reporting practices.

 ### Missingness Dependency

 I analyzed whether the missingness of `OUTAGE.DURATION` depends on other columns using permutation tests with TVD as the test statistic.

 **Test 1: Missingness of `OUTAGE.DURATION` vs `CAUSE.CATEGORY`**

+**Null Hypothesis:** The missingness of `OUTAGE.DURATION` is independent of `CAUSE.CATEGORY`.
+Any observed difference is due to random chance.

+**Alternative Hypothesis:** The missingness of `OUTAGE.DURATION` depends on `CAUSE.CATEGORY`.

+**Test Statistic:** TVD between the distribution of `CAUSE.CATEGORY` when duration is missing vs not missing.

+**Significance Level:** 0.05

 - Observed TVD: 0.469
 - P-value: 0.0
-- At significance level 0.05, we reject the null hypothesis.
-The missingness of `OUTAGE.DURATION` **does depend** on `CAUSE.CATEGORY` — intentional attacks are much more likely to have missing duration than severe weather outages.
+- We reject the null hypothesis.
+The missingness of `OUTAGE.DURATION` **does depend** on `CAUSE.CATEGORY`, which means intentional attacks are much more likely to have missing duration than severe weather outages.

 <iframe src="assets/tvd_cause.html" width="900" height="500" frameborder="0"></iframe>

 **Test 2: Missingness of `OUTAGE.DURATION` vs `MONTH`**

+**Null Hypothesis:** The missingness of `OUTAGE.DURATION` is independent of `MONTH`.
+Any observed difference is due to random chance.

+**Alternative Hypothesis:** The missingness of `OUTAGE.DURATION` depends on `MONTH`.

+**Test Statistic:** TVD between the distribution of `MONTH` when duration is missing vs not missing.

+**Significance Level:** 0.05

 - Observed TVD: 0.143
 - P-value: 0.184
-- At significance level 0.05, we fail to reject the null hypothesis.
+- We fail to reject the null hypothesis.
 The missingness of `OUTAGE.DURATION` **does not depend** on `MONTH`.

 <iframe src="assets/tvd_month.html" width="900" height="500" frameborder="0"></iframe>